|

 public static final int WEAK_UNRELATED

-, but when a WEAK_ gap and a non-WEAK_ gap conflict, the non-WEAK_ gap
+UNRELATED, but when a WEAK_ gap and a non-WEAK_ gap conflict, the non-WEAK_ gap

 overrides.
 Numeric value -3.
 As a general rule smaller (i.e. "more negative") constants